Seahawks notes: Pete Carroll says Damon ‘Snacks’ Harrison ‘is done playing’ for Seattle

 Mone played 26 snaps Sunday and had two tackles and a quarterback hit.

-Carroll’s comment indicated that Seattle will waive Harrison, which means any other team could claim him.
+Carroll’s comment confirms Seattle will waive Harrison, which means any other team could claim him.
 If he clears waivers he would become a free agent.

+Harrison wrote on Twitter that he hopes to keep playing: “That’s the plan.
+If I can work out the logistics of it.
+Not doing the waiver thing though … nah”

+As Carroll noted, Harrison has seven kids and said Harrison is “going to try to just get them back home (the Dallas area) and get them safe.”

 Harrison had nine tackles in six games for Seattle, three solo, forcing a fumble in a 40-3 win over the Jets.